 With huge amounts of data, it can be challenging to come up with clear-cut conclusions or summarize information from a simple spreadsheet table view.

-That’s why pivot tables are important.
+That’s why pivot tables and charts are important.

 Pivot tables in Google Sheets are a game-changer for efficient data analysis.
 They are versatile, flexible, and essentially faster to use for exploring your data than spreadsheet formulas.